Attachment Styles + Neurodivergence: When Attachment Differences Aren’t the Only Challenge

 Attachment theory helps us understand how people connect with each other in relationships.
 Our attachment patterns are shaped by our early childhood experiences and relationships throughout our lives.
 So we all have tendencies here and they can also be fluid and succeptible to outside influence.

-That means some things that look like “attachment issues” might actually be differences in how your brain processes stress, emotions, sensory input and communication.
+This theory was built around research on neurotypical folks, which means some things that look like “attachment issues” might actually be differences in how your brain processes stress, emotions, sensory input and communication.

 So if you’ve felt like the labels don’t quite fit—you might be right.